DesignSafe-CI/DS_Use_Case_template/docs/arduino/usecase.md

 </p>
 <p align="center"> <b>Fig.2 - N10_T3 soil profile with liquefiable layer</b> </p>

-The notebook, and required scripts, are available in the DesignSafe community folder and can be executed by any user without any modification.
+The notebook, and required scripts, are available in the [DesignSafe/community](https://www.designsafe-ci.org/data/browser/public/designsafe.storage.community/Jupyter%20Notebooks%20for%20Civil%20Engineering%20Courses/University_of_Washington/freeFieldJupyterPM4Sand) folder and can be executed without any modification.
 Users are invited to try it and use any parts for their respective needs.

 The notebook can be discected into four main components: